bbkwiliamson/aws-codebuild-automation/README.md

 in this file, all you need to do is replace **AccountID** on (IF-STATEMENTS) to be or reflect those of your own actual accountIDs, otherwise there is nothing to change from the code perspective

-this file must be deployed into the codecommit repo used by codebuild
+this file must be deployed into the codecommit repo used by codebuild the good thing is that this allows multi template deployment

 # role-cross-account.yml